perploug/Documentation/Documentation/Reference/MacroPartials/Samples/Twitter.md

 # Twitter
-This snippet below allows you to display tweets from a twitter account with some configurable options by using Macro Parameters.
+The snippet below allows you to display tweets from a Twitter account with some configurable options by using Macro Parameters.

-This snippet works by remotely fetching the JSON from Twitters API server and then allowing us to iterate over the JSON with Razor.
+This snippet works by remotely fetching the JSON from Twitter's API server and then allowing us to iterate over the JSON with Razor.
 Allowing us to display any information from the JSON feed.

-This snippet outputs the following, but you could easily customize it to your own needs.
+The snippet outputs the following, but you could easily customize it to your own needs:

 + Twitter Name
 + Avatar